mishalhasan/Software-Eng-Chatbot-G7/README.md

 ## Libraries

-NLTK/TextBlob - Python framework used for natural language
+NLTK - Python framework used for natural language

 ## Improvements